bhisaac/5eFP/5eFP-SRD.md

 # Forming a Group

 Unlike traditional tabletop roleplaying games, 5eFP has no set group or time to play.
 The game master (GM) posts available days and times for game sessions.
-Players then choose the day and time that works best for their schedule based on GM availability.
+Players then choose the best day and time for their schedule based on GM availability.
+The player who initiates forming a group becomes the group leader.
 A 5eFP group contains a minimum of three PCs and a maximum of five PCs.

 PCs in the group must choose their group role before selecting a destination and deploying onto the world map.

 ## Group Roles

-The player who initiates forming a group becomes the leader and may choose their group role first.
-When PCs form a group, they choose one of three beneficial status effects that activate during encounters and last until the end of a game session.
+When PCs form a group, they choose one of three beneficial status effects that activate while deployed on a map and last until the end of a game session.
+Group leaders may choose their group role first.
 A group can have a maximum of one defender, one healer, and up to three damage roles.
 The defender and healer roles are designated first, followed by damage roles.

 ### Defender

 - **Act First.** You may take one turn before rolling initiative.
-If you do, skip your first round and resume normal gameplay on subsequent rounds.
+If you do, skip your first round and resume normal gameplay starting with round 2.
 - **Taunt.** Your attacks, ability checks, spells, and features are harder to ignore.
-If you attack, damage, engage in a contested ability check, or otherwise adversely affect one or more creatures, those creatures gain the taunted condition (see Conditions).
+If you attack, damage, or otherwise adversely affect one or more creatures, those creatures gain the taunted condition (see Conditions).
 - **Soak.** At the beginning of a combat encounter, you gain Bolster 1 + LEVEL.

 ### Healer